Corfu - Information

 Corfu, a place for everyone!

 Although a relatively small island Corfu has plenty to offer all members of the family, from the very young to the more elderly.
 Many beaches around the island offer various kinds of water sports and boat hire is available as well as car hire to explore the island from top to bottom at your leisure.
-Across the island there are many activities to be found, including excellent water parks, an 18 hole golf course, horse riding, cycling and tennis, amongst many other things.
+Across the island there are many activities to be found, including excellent water parks, an 18 hole golf course, horse riding, cycling and tennis, among many other things.
 Likewise, for evening entertainment and eating out there is something for everyone.
 Whether your tastes are traditional or modern, all resorts offer an excellent variety of tavernas, restaurants, cafes and bars.

 Things To Do and See in Corfu